Telecom Italia picks KKR as partner for Italian broadband

 TIM’s top shareholder is French media group Vivendi with a 24% stake while U.S. investment fund Elliott has around 9.8%.
 Both agree Telecom Italia should keep control of any future venture with Open Fiber, sources have said.

-Additional reporting by Giuseppe Fonte; Editing by Kirsten Donovan and Valentina Za
+Additional reporting by Giuseppe Fonte; Editing by Kirsten Donovan, Valentina Za and Cynthia Osterman